Welcome to the NSPCA . We care about ALL animals.

-"However, the improper procurement, handing, euthanasing, and disposal of dissection animals carries, in some instances, dire consequences and raises a number of red flags,” continues Vercuiel.
-"We don't see the necessity of hands-on dissections on animals at secondary school.
+“However, the improper procurement, handling, euthanasing, and disposal of dissection animals carries, in some instances, dire consequences and raises a number of red flags,” continues Bornman.
+“We don’t see the necessity of hands-on dissections on animals at secondary school.
 We do offer a number of alternatives to dissections that are even more cost-effective than procuring organs from an abattoir.”

 Health and safety risks to students and teachers